Chaitu568/book-records-app/README.md

    * HTML interface for viewing real-time book updates
 * GET /stream/data
    * SSE endpoint for real-time book operation events
-* this migh look vague if I pased these
-* can you help hin readme file format

 ##Infrastructure as Code (IaC)